Dogfish Head Brewery: Midas Touch

 Midas Touch Golden Elixir, marketed as Midas Touch, was first marketed in June 2001.
 The recipe for this beverage is based on the chemical analysis of residues found in clay vessels believed to date back to the 8th century BC.
 Originally discovered in Gordium, Turkey during a 1957 dig by archaeologist Rodney Young, the content of these vessels was left unknown for 40 years.
 In 1997, molecular archeologist Dr. Patrick McGovern received a phone call from a former student of his informing him of a residue on clay jars from the tomb of King Midas.
 Dr. McGovern quickly did chemical analysis finding all aspects of the drink except for the spicing agent but made an assumption of saffron due to regional availability.

 In March 2000, Calagione attended a special dinner for beer writer Michael Jackson.
 At this time McGovern and Calagione met and discussed recreating the brew.
 In early 2001 the new beverage was served at a dinner recreating the funeral feast of King Midas.
 At $150 a plate the meal was a benefit to support the Chemical Archaeology program at University of Pennsylvania.

-Dogfish Head brewery dispenses approximately 1,700-1,800 cases per month to distributors.
+Dogfish Head brewery dispenses approximately 1,700–1,800 cases per month to distributors.
 At the time of discovery Midas Touch Golden Elixir was the oldest fermented beverage recipe discovered.
 Dogfish Head brewery still today holds the record with a 9,000 yr old recipe used for Chateau Jiahu, which was released in July 2007.

 The ingredients for the original 7.5% ABV recipe in 2001 included yellow muscat grapes, lightly toasted 2-row barley malt, thyme, honey and saffron.
 The ingredients for the 9% ABV recipe include barley, white Muscat grapes, honey and saffron.

 Noble Rot

 In 2010, Calagione collaborated with Washington winemaker Jarrod Boyle of Alexandria Nicole Cellars to produce a "hybrid" beer-wine beverage labeled Noble rot.
 A saison-style beer, the brewery uses botrytis-infected Viognier and Pinot gris grapes from Alexandria Nicole's Destiny Ridge Vineyard in the Horse Heaven Hills AVA in the brew.
 This results in a beer with 49.5% of the fermentable sugars coming from grapes that finishes with a 9% alcohol level.
 Alexandria Nicole presses the grapes, leaving the skins with the must, and Dogfish co-ferments the Viognier and grains while adding the Pinot gris later in the process.
-In 2012, the beer went nationwide in the United States in more than 27 states from coast to coast and was received with critical acclaim.
+In 2012, the beer went nationwide in the United States in more than 27 states from coast to coast and received positive reviews from several beer columnists.